optimagic-dev/optimagic/docs/source/explanations/optimization/optimization_algorithms.rst

 The scipy optimizers
 *********************

-estimagic supports all of scipy's algorithms except for the following exceptions that require the specification of the Hessian:
+estimagic supports all of scipy's algorithms except for the following algorithms that require the specification of the Hessian:

 - dogleg